Footprints for Life

 Audience: middle – high school girls (12 girls maximum)

-The Girl’s Circle is a group for girls focuses on increasing the participants’ self-efficacy, perceived social support, and body image, while working towards decreasing substance use, self-harming behaviors, and delinquency.
+The Girl’s Circle is a group for girls (ages 11-18 years) that focuses on increasing the participants’ self-efficacy, perceived social support, and body image, while working towards decreasing substance use, self-harming behaviors, and delinquency.
 Further, it is designed to foster self-esteem, help girls maintain authentic connection with peers and adult women in the community, counter trends toward self-doubt, and allow for genuine self-expression through verbal sharing and creative activity.

 Audience: middle – high school boys (12 boys maximum)

-The Boy’s Council is a group for boys that focus on strengthening each boy individually and as a group in a safe, healthy, and positive manner.
+The Boy’s Council is a group for boys (ages 11-18 years) that focuses on strengthening each boy individually and as a group in a safe, healthy, and positive manner.
 The goals of the group are to examine messages that are sent to males in today’s society, allow different options for self-expression and team experiences, and aide in building their own unique skill set.
 The boys will be engaged through thoughtful discussion and interactive activities as they touch upon such topics as competition, bullying, diversity, feelings, role models, violence, relationships, and decision making.

 Escape the Vape